garden-io/garden/docs/reference/module-types/persistentvolumeclaim.md

     # This file may contain template strings, much like any other field in the configuration.
     sourcePath:

-    # POSIX-style filename to write the resolved file contents to, relative to the path of the module.
+    # POSIX-style filename to write the resolved file contents to, relative to the path of the module source directory
+    # (for remote modules this means the root of the module repository, otherwise the directory of the module
+    # configuration).
     #
     # Note that any existing file with the same name will be overwritten.
 If the path contains one or more
     # directories, they will be automatically created if missing.